Mazid2003/Bounce-Rush-using-javascript/README.md

 Feel free to fork the repo and improve the game with new features or optimizations.
 Pull requests are welcome!

+and also submit PRs, and give your feedback! 🔥💡

 **📜 License**

 This project is open-source and available under the MIT License.